JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `migrateToMultiExtension`

-Migrate extension bookkeeping to multiExtension
+Migrate extension bookkeeping to multiExtension.
+Can only be called by a Colony.

 **Parameters**